-Most people are well aware that Monarch butterflies (Danaus plexippus) will soon begin their northern migration from Mexico and onto the northern United States and Canada.
+Most people are well aware that Monarch butterflies (Danaus plexippus) migrate to and from Mexico.
 But they are not the only migrants.
-Hummingbirds also migrate north from Central America and they, too, have started their journey north.
+Hummingbirds also travel to and from Mexico and Central America.

 In the weeks before hummingbirds migrate, they start to intensely feed in an attempt to gain weight and fat.
 This is called hyperphagia.
 A female might put on 25-40% more weight while a smaller male might double its weight.
 Hummingbirds consume 50% of their weight in sugar each day from flower nectar and hummingbird feeders, with insects providing the remainder of their diet.

-You can help migrating hummingbirds by planting flowers that have high nectar content.
+You can help support your local hummingbirds by planting flowers that have high nectar content.
 Hummingbirds are especially attracted to tubular flowers such as Coral Honeysuckle, Fushia, Daylilies, Bee Balm, Cardinal Flowers, Salvias, and Petunias.
 They are also attracted to Coral Bells, Larkspur, Columbines, Coneflowers, and Lantanas.
 Notice that many of these flowers also attract butterflies!

 Keeping your feeders clean and hygienic is a vital aspect of feeding the birds.
 Not only are hummers more likely to imbibe from a clean feeding station, but it’s healthier for them as well.
 Most hummingbirds would rather go without food than drink nectar that has gone bad, so it’s important to keep your feeder clean if you want to continue enjoying their visits.